CCBill/restful-api-guide/README.md

 ## CCBill Community

-Become part of the CCBill community to get updates on new features, help us improve the platform, and engage with other merchants and developers.
+Become part of the CCBill community to get updates on the new features, help us improve the platform, and engage with other merchants and developers.

 * Follow [@CCBillBIZ on Twitter](https://twitter.com/CCBillBIZ).
 * Visit [CCBill's Blog](https://ccbill.com/blog) and read about latest developments in payment processing.